HS postcode area

 The HS postcode area, also known as the Outer Hebrides postcode area, is a group of nine postcode districts, within eight post towns, covering the Outer Hebrides in Scotland.

+It is the UK's newest postcode area, the Outer Hebrides formerly being part of the PA postcode area (forming PA80 - PA87 until January 1995).

+Mail for the HS postcode area is processed at Inverness Mail Centre, along with mail for the IV and KW postcode areas.

 Coverage

 The approximate coverage of the postcode districts: